 Proving the theory:

-- Over the past decade, only four teams have won a Super Bowl with a WR that they drafted in the first round on their roster (Nelson Agholor on 2017 Eagles, Demaryius Thomas on 2015 Broncos, Hakeem Nicks on 2011 Giants, Robert Meachem on 2009 Saints)
+- Over the past decade, only THREE teams have won a Super Bowl with a WR that they drafted in the first round on their roster – Nelson Agholor on 2017 Eagles, Demaryius Thomas on 2015 Broncos, Hakeem Nicks on 2011 Giants

-- None of these WRs were taken in round 1 – Antonio Brown, Michael Thomas, Adam Thielen, Keenan Allen, Doug Baldwin, Tyreek Hill
+- None of these WRs were taken in round 1 – Michael Thomas, Adam Thielen, Keenan Allen, Tyreek Hill (plus Antonio Brown, Doug Baldwin)

-- These guys were all top 10 picks – John Ross, Justin Blackmon, Kevin White, Darrius Heyward-Bey, Tavon Austin, Sammy Watkins
+- These guys were all top 10 picks – John Ross, Justin Blackmon, Kevin White, Darrius Heyward-Bey, Tavon Austin

 Now, let’s get even deeper into proving this idea that drafting a WR in the first round would be a mistake.
 Here’s a look at each first round WR class of the past decade.